 “It is a beautiful ocean today, isn’t it?
 What would you say that is, sort of sapphire?
 I’ve never seen anything like that ocean!”
 The Late Edie Beale, the former mistress of Grey Gardens and cousin to Jacqueline Bouvier Kennedy Onassis.

 Ah, Long Island beaches.
 In East Hampton lots of dough gets you a house south-of-the-highway (that is Montauk Highway, a.k.a.
-Route 27) and, if you’re lucky, access to the beaches.
+Route 27) and, if you’re lucky, access to some of the world’s finest beaches.

 About those beaches, bicycle down beautiful lanes to the seashore but don’t even think about bringing your car because without a parking permit your beach blanket is not a consideration.

 It doesn’t take much to keep the noise down at Town Pond – even with the traffic piling into East Hampton from Montauk Highway the residents of South End Cemetery have been at peace for the past couple of hundred years.
 Swans glide by and nest around the weathered gravestones and tombstones making for a charmed if noir welcome to this seaside town.